umutbaris/horse-racing-service/README.md

 ## Hints

-There are 4 important folders whiche have include implementations in application layer
+There are 4 important folders which have include implementations in application layer
 * Http Requests

   `backend/app/Http/Requests`